-Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and the headteacher will seek the advice of the LADO and an HR consultant in making this decision.
-All options to avoid suspension will be considered.
-In the event of an allegation against the headteacher, the decision to suspend will be made by the chair of governors in consultation with the LADO and HR.
+Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and the headteacher will seek the advice of the LADO and an HR consultant in

 If the allegation is regarding supply staff, the school will ensure that allegations are dealt with properly.
 In no circumstances will the school cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the local authority designated officer (LADO) to determine a suitable outcome.
 The school will discuss with the agency whether it is appropriate to suspend the supply worker, or redeploy them to another part of the school, whilst they carry out their investigation.